 I have previously put together a list of the top 50 things to see in Romania to inspire people to stay longer, but to be honest, what tempted me to originally dedicate almost a month long road trip to this gem was the Romanian UNESCO Sites.
 A healthy diversity of UNESCO World Heritage Sites – 7 beautiful, exotic and unique places like nothing I had ever seen or heard of before, rounded up with a healthy handful of tentative sites that I just had to see.
 For regular readers of my blog you will know I have a fascination with natural and cultural heritage and am an ardent collector of UNESCO sites – I’ve been to over 200+ in 5 continents so far!
 Yes, it was all coming together for my missing Romanian UNESCO Sites.

-In recognition of this inspiration I want to share with you these sites and a few tentative ones – if you are considering a trip to Romania hopefully you will try to visit as many of these as possible and appreciate how Romania indeed has a rich and under recognised historical legacy which extended far beyond that of Dracula!
+In recognition of this inspiration I want to share with you these sites and a few tentative ones – like the Historic Centre of Sibiu and its Ensemble of Squares – if you are considering a trip to Romania hopefully you will try to visit as many of these as possible and appreciate how Romania indeed has a rich and under recognised historical legacy which extended far beyond that of Dracula!

 These eight churches of northern Moldavia, built from the late 15th century to the late 16th century, their external walls covered in fresco paintings are masterpieces inspired by Byzantine art.
 They are authentic and particularly well preserved.
 Far from being mere wall decorations, the paintings form a systematic covering on all the facades and represent complete cycles of religious themes.
 Their exceptional composition, the elegance of the characters, and the harmony of the colors blend perfectly with the surrounding countryside.
 The interior and exterior walls of the Church of the Suceviţa Monastery are entirely decorated with mural paintings of the 16th century, and this church is the only one to show a representation of the ladder of St John Climacus.